vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ### Unintended behavior for commands when run by System administrator
 - When CRUD commands on clusters are run by system administrator, filtering options `--vdc` and `--org` may not work as expected.
-It may result in either error message (or) inaccurate output.
-This issue manifests only when run by system administrator.
+It may result in either error message (or) inaccurate output depending on the command.
-- When there are clusters present with the same name across multiple organizations, system-administrator may not see expected results on get, resize, delete operations on those clusters.
+- Clusters with duplicate names across organizations is not a supported use-case.
+It can lead to unintentional outcomes

 ### Failures during template creation or installation
 - One of the template-creation scripts may have exited with an error